HelmholtzAI-Consultants-Munich/Automatic-Cell-Counter/README.md

 ## Usage:

-To run the cell counter, user could easily input following code in the terminal.
+To run the cell counter, the user can easily input the following code in the terminal.

 **Require arguments**: